LaTeX to MathML

 Recent versions of all the major browsers support MathML Core, so you should be able to see the rendered math.

 The conversion runs entirely in your browser, using WebAssembly and a tiny bit of JavaScript.
 Your LaTeX math is never sent to a server.
 The compiled WebAssembly is under 100kB; less than many images on the web.
-If you don’t have the font Latin Modern Math installed on your system, then this also needs to be downloaded.
-The font file is 379kB.
+Additionally, this webpage needs a patched version of the Latin Modern Math font, to render primes correctly on Chromium-based browsers.
+The font file for that is 375kB.

 Not all features of LaTeX math are supported.
 Some of them simply because they haven’t been implemented yet; others because they are very difficult to translate into MathML.